endurantgames/52-first-dates/src/game/intro.md

 The other deck is called the ***System's Deck*** and is shared between players in the role of the System.

-At the beginning of each date, shuffle each deck and then lay out a row of three cards on the table, from the top of the Date's Deck.
+At the beginning of each Date Night, shuffle each deck and then lay out a row of three cards on the table, from the top of the Date's Deck.
 These are known as the ***Date Status stacks***.
 During the course of the date,